Bad credit loans UK - a guide to getting approved

-When it comes to bad credit loans, not everything is clear cut as some would think.
-Interest rates will vary from one lender to the next and, there are indeed “better” and “worse” deals available.
+When it comes to bad credit loans, not everything is as clear-cut as you'd think.
+Interest rates will vary from one lender to the next and, there are indeed “better” and “worse” deals out there.

-The only thing that you can be certain of is that the interest on a bad credit loan will be significantly higher than what you’d get on other types of regular loans.
+The only thing that you can be certain of is that the interest rates on bad credit loans will be significantly higher than those offered on regular personal loans.

-Limited options because of a bad credit record
+Limited options for people with a bad credit record

-It may be easy and, even tempting, to fall into one of the many traps that bad credit lenders have set.
-These lenders aggressively advertise their services and target those with a bad credit history by promising a solution to all debt problems.
+It may be easy and, even tempting, to fall into one of the many traps set by bad credit lenders.
+These lenders aggressively advertise their services and target those with a bad credit history by promising a one-size-fits-all solution to all debt problems.

-But the reality is that taking out another loan when you already have a long list of creditors hounding you from all angles will most likely make your situation worse.
-The best solution to cash emergencies is always a long term solution-quick fixes tend to fail more often than not.
+But the reality is that taking out another loan when you already have a long list of creditors hounding you will most likely make your situation worse.
+The best solution to cash emergencies is always a long-term solution - quick fixes tend to fail more often than not.

 Been denied a loan?
 Here's why you shouldn't re-apply right away

-What's important to remember is that if you’ve applied for-and have been denied-any form credit in the last six months, you're probably going to be denied again because of it.
+What's important to remember is that if you’ve applied for and have been denied any form of credit in the last six months, you're probably going to be denied again because of it.

 When you apply for any form of credit the lender will run a credit check that will show up on your credit report – so you can see how this will only worsen a bad situation.